 - Events calendar: The OTT events calendar offers think tanks, supporters, and think tank scholars an opportunity to advertise their own events.
 It is also the main way to feature the On Think Tanks School offer.

-- Newsletter: With a minimum of twice-monthly frequency the Newsletter will provide information about On Think Tanks’ services, new knowledge, capacity development opportunities, jobs, initiatives and funding for think tanks.
+- Newsletter: With a minimum of twice-monthly frequency the Newsletter provides information about On Think Tanks’ services, new knowledge, capacity development opportunities, jobs, initiatives and funding for think tanks.
+On think tanks offers a special newsletter for alumni and fellows -with access to specialised knowledge.

-- New (and old) interviews, articles, resources, and series on key topics and regions including: Domestic funding, Staffing and human resource management; Setting up new think tanks; Internationalisation; New communication approaches for think tanks; and Leadership.
+- Ongoing analysis and opinion: Interviews, articles, resources, and series on key topics and regions including domestic funding, staffing and human resource management; setting up new think tanks; Internationalisation; new communication approaches for think tanks; and leadership.
 We will also attempt to connect our work on think tanks with specific policy sectors (e.g. education, health, etc.) where they can make a difference.

-- On Think Tanks Working Paper Series: On Think Tanks, Universidad del Pacífico and University of Bath have launched a Working Paper Series dedicated to promoting new researchers and research on think tanks.
-Also studies, reports and manuals including an annual report that brings together ideas and work from across the industry.
+- Research: The On Think Tanks Working Paper Series, in partnership with Universidad del Pacífico and University of Bath, to promote new researchers and research on think tanks.
+Also, studies, reports and manuals including an annual review that brings together ideas and work from across the industry.

-- On Think Tanks TV will continue to produce and publish videos on think tanks’ work and approaches to help inform think tanks and the wider public of the work they do.
+- On Think Tanks TV will continue to produce and publish videos on think tanks’ work and approaches as well as videos of the OTT School to help inform think tanks and the wider public of the work they do.
+We will explore producing a podcast in 2019.+

-- Data on think tanks through the Open Think Tanks Directory: On Think Tanks will promote an Open Think Tanks Directory (already with over 2,000 think tanks) to support the emergence of new partnerships and new research on think tanks.
+- Open Think Tanks Directory: On Think Tanks will promote an Open Think Tanks Directory (already with over 2,000 think tanks) to support the emergence of new partnerships and new research on think tanks.+

 - Free webinars by leading figures and thinktankers.